joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-22-highest-card.md

 ## Solution

-Without changing anything important, let's restate the generalized situation as your being dealt a certain number of cards, one at a time, from a deck of some size.
+Without changing anything important, let's restate the generalized situation as your being dealt a certain number $T$ of cards, one at a time, from a deck of $S$ cards.
 You can "hold" just once, and you win if the card you hold is higher than the cards dealt before or after it.

-Suppose the deck size is $S$ and a total $T$ of cards will be dealt.

 At every decision point (i.e., when you have a card higher than any others that have been dealt and need to decide whether to hold), whatever values $S$ and $T$ have, the important facts you know are that you have been dealt a given card $C$, that there are $D$ cards left to be dealt, $L$ cards lower than this one still in the deck (where $L$ is $C-1$ minus the number of cards already dealt), and $N$ cards total still in the deck.
 Since $L$ and $N$ are simple functions of the variables $C$ and $D$ (and the constants $S$ and $T$), it's those latter two variables that your decision depends on entirely.
 Nonetheless, we will also it will also be useful in our calculations to keep track of the highest card $H$ so far seen (including $C$) as we define $P(C,D,H)$, which labels the probability that you will ultimately win if you get $C$ with $D$ cards still to be dealt and $H$ the highest so far.